Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 9,762 in 2024.
+In 2025, the school accepted 10,375 new students.
+University of Maryland, Baltimore County has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores